 We’re not alone of course.
 Most (if not all) economies are struggling to escape from this ‘trap’ to varying degrees.
 In China, air pollution was linked to 1.23 million premature deaths in 2010, which in monetary terms is equivalent to up to 13% of GDP[ii].

-Encouragingly, more and more countries are realising that focusing on short-term GDP growth at whatever environmental and social cost is inappropriate – and are moving towards a model based on a longer-term, system wide approach that also delivers environmental and social outcomes.
+Encouragingly, more and more countries are realizing that focusing on short-term GDP growth at whatever environmental and social cost is inappropriate – and are moving towards a model based on a longer-term, system-wide approach that also delivers environmental and social outcomes.

 Relevance to Treasury and the budget

 The Treasury is at the heart of this agenda, given that this required transition will have implications for its dual responsibilities – securing economic prosperity and managing public finances.